Monmon891Awesome/code-of-meridaeia/PHASE3_COMPLETION_SUMMARY.md

 ## 🎯 Your Mission (If You Choose to Accept It)

-**Goal**: Get CodeQuest online and invite your first beta tester within 7 days.
+**Goal**: Get Code of Meridaeia online and invite your first beta tester within 7 days.

 **Timeline**:
 - **Day 1 (Today)**: Read QUICK_START_GUIDE.md, set up infrastructure